-- Printing, photography and cinematography
+- Through machines: printing, photography and cinematography

-- Recording of audio and video.
+- By recording: audio and video.

 - Media – handling all information sources via the common “bit” unit;